"

 • problems with voice caused by injury or impairment of the larynx

-As you’ve learned, conductive hearing loss is caused by problems conducting sound through the outer or middle ear.
+Conductive hearing loss is caused by problems conducting sound through the outer or middle ear.
 Sensorineural hearing loss is caused by problems transmitting that sound from the inner ear to the brain.
-Sensorineural hearing loss decreases both sound loudness and sound clarity – it’s not just an issue of turning up the volume, which often turns up the distortion as well.
-Hearing disorders often co-occur with and make other communication disorders, like aphasia or cognitive-communication disorders, worse.
+Sensorineural hearing loss decreases both sound loudness and sound clarity.
+Hearing disorders often co-occur with other communication disorders, like aphasia or cognitive-communication disorders, and make it more challenging to appropriately engage a patient.

 R: Reduce your rate